roryquennev/Elk-Stack-Project/README.md

 - Run the playbooks and update the corresponding configuration file (where relevant), in the order listed above.
-  - The playbooks can be run with the following command: ansible-playbook /etc/ansible/[playbookfile]
+  - The playbooks can be run with the following command: ansible-playbook /etc/ansible/<filename.yml>
-- Following successful installation of playbooks, navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.
+- Following successful installation of playbooks, navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that Kibana is accessible
+- Navigate to the Kibana Home page and do the following:
+  - Import the log data by clicking 'Add log data' and 'System logs'
+    - scroll down and click 'Check data' and afterwards click 'System logs dashboard'
+  - Import the metric data by clicking 'Add metric data' and 'Docker Metrics'
+    - scroll down and click 'Check data' and then 'Docker metrics dashboard'

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._